R4cc/NetSpector/README.md

 <img width="700" alt="netspector" src="https://user-images.githubusercontent.com/48733309/181519484-ebd2e8eb-aa67-4d7d-b228-f4664fd5e239.png">

-## About
+## About NetSpector
-A selft-hosted network scanner written in Blazor ASP.NET that identifies and monitors clients on one or multiple networks via ICMP.
+NetSpector is a selft-hosted network scanner written in Blazor ASP.NET that identifies and monitors clients on one or multiple networks via ICMP.

 ## Preview